 The history of Marholmen

-Imagine just over one hundred years back in time.
+Imagine a hundred years back in time.
 To 1917, when Selma Blomberg steps ashore on Marholmen.

 She is 41 years old and a widow since her husband Herman died thirteen years ago.
 Her days consist of hard work at Rörstrand's porcelain factory for SEK 100 a month.
 This is enough to support herself and her two children.
 The small family lives in a room and kitchen on Helsingegatan in Stockholm.
 There is no central heating and no dry toilets in the yard.

-Selma is a working woman.
-Poor, hardworking and in poor health.
-She has not had a day off in her entire adult life.
-Until today, when she steps ashore at Marholmen.
+Selma is a working class woman.
+Poor, hardworking and in failing health.
+She has never had a day off in her entire adult life.
+Until today, when she steps ashore on Marholmen.
 For two weeks she will stay here at the rest home.
-Free of charge.
+For free.
 She can hardly believe it's true.
 How is it even possible?

-The answer goes back four years.
+The answer lies four years in the past.
 It was then, in 1913, that wholesaler Nils Berg and his wife Hanna made a decision.
-They decided to donate their beloved island of Marholmen to the LO trade union and build a rest home for working class women.
+They decided to donate their beloved island of Marholmen to the Swedish Trade Union Confederation LO and build a rest home for working-class women.
 Nils had managed to build a fortune and Hanna was committed to women's issues.
-The two had their working lives behind them and everything they could want.
-Why not do something meaningful and important with the money?
-That's what they did.
+The two had their working lives behind them and everything they could wish for.
+Why not do something meaningful and important with their money?
+No sooner said than done.

 At the same time as Vilohemmet, Skogsstugan for working women is built.
 A year later, the Holiday Home for men and their families is completed.
 But Nils has more plans.

 In 1924, two years after Hanna's death, Nils donates the rest of his fortune to Birkagården Folk High School in Stockholm.
-He wanted to promote public education and in particular 'the public education needs of women working in factories'.
-This gave rise to the next idea and in 1926 the Folkbildningshemmet opened at Marholmen.
-The same year, the first course for women took place here.
+He wants to promote public education and especially "the public education needs of factory women".
+This gives birth to the next idea and in 1926 the Folkbildninghemmet opens on Marholmen.
+The same year, the first course for women takes place here.

-The training and course activities are extended to the trade union movement.
+Training and course activities are extended to the trade union movement.
 In 1937, the first trade union course is held, a weekly course for Transport members.
-And so it goes on.
-Thousands and thousands of trade union members enrich themselves with new knowledge through the courses.
+And so it continues.
+Thousands upon thousands of union members enrich themselves with new knowledge in the courses.
 In 1983, the Kommunal trade union buys Marholmen.
-With 80 percent female members, it is Sweden's largest women's organization.
-Can you imagine a better heir to Nils and Hanna's work?
+With 80% female members, it is Sweden's largest women's organization.
+What better heir to the work of Nils and Hanna?

 Back to Selma.
 Together with thirteen other working women, she spends two weeks at Vilohemmet here on Marholmen.
-They swim, walk in the summer greenery, make excursions on land and sea, pick flowers, converse in the white garden chairs and everything else that belongs to summer.
-On rainy days they sit inside and read or play cards or some other board game.
+They swim, walk in the summer greenery, make excursions by land and sea, pick flowers, converse in the white garden chairs and everything that belongs to summer.
+On rainy days they sit inside and read or play cards or some other parlor game.
 In short, they rest.

 By the end of the summer, a total of 52 women had attended Vilohemmet.
 The committee summarizes that "...most of the women have gained weight and regained health and strength, and the result thus corresponds to the purpose of the foundation."